bytecodealliance/cranelift/docs/ir.rst

 variable as a struct pointer.
 This makes it possible to chase pointers into VM runtime data structures.

-.. inst:: GV = load(BaseGV): Type
+.. inst:: GV = load.Type BaseGV [Offset]

-    Declare a global value pointed to by BaseGV with type Type.
+    Declare a global value pointed to by BaseGV plus Offset, with type Type.

-    It is assumed the BaseGV resides in accessible memory with the appropriate alignment for storing a value with type Type.
+    It is assumed the BaseGV plus Offset resides in accessible memory with the appropriate alignment for storing a value with type Type.

     :arg BaseGV: Global value providing the base pointer.
+    :arg Offset: Offset added to the base before loading.
     :result GV: Global value.

 .. inst:: GV = iadd_imm BaseGV, Offset